JiahuaWU/public/exams/final/2018/THEORY.md

 ### Question 1 [3 points]
 Which of the following are good examples of commit messages?

-- [ ] `Minor improvements`
+- [n] `Minor improvements`
-- [ ] `Second attempt at fixing bug`
+- [n] `Second attempt at fixing bug`
-- [ ] `Add tests for the Leaderboard class`
+- [y] `Add tests for the Leaderboard class`
-- [ ] `Tweaks to the Leaderboard class`
+- [n] `Tweaks to the Leaderboard class`

 ### Question 2 [3 points]
 You are in the middle of a sprint, and you find a major bug that has been lurking in the code for months.
 What should you do?

-- [ ] Find someone on your team who is free and tell them to fix the bug
+- [n] Find someone on your team who is free and tell them to fix the bug
-- [ ] Fix the bug yourself as soon as possible
+- [n] Fix the bug yourself as soon as possible
-- [ ] Enter the bug in your issue tracking system and tell the Product Owner
+- [y] Enter the bug in your issue tracking system and tell the Product Owner
-- [ ] Speed up to finish your sprint work, and then fix the bug
+- [n] Speed up to finish your sprint work, and then fix the bug

 ### Question 3 [3 points]
 The `java.util.Stack` class represents a last-in-first-out data structure, also known as a stack.